Yanatg/ku-polls/README.md

 ## Install and Configure the Application

-to be add.
+to be added.

 ## Running the Application

-to be add.
+to be added.

 ## Demo User Accounts

-to be add.
+to be added.

 ## Project Documents